Fast Facts

 Innovation in Education

-• D.M.D. student curriculum incorporates digital dentistry, including instruction in a CAD/CAM lab with over 30 scanners.
+• D.M.D. student curriculum incorporates digital dentistry, including:

-• First dental school in the Americas to adopt interactive Dentaroid robot, a high-fidelity teaching tool for dental patient simulations.
+• First dental school in the Americas to install interactive Dentaroid robot for study of its potential effectiveness in patient simulations.

 Facilities